nibags/apparmor-ksyntaxhighlighting/README.md

 **Author:** Nibaldo González (<nibgonz@gmail.com>)

-**Last Change:** April 2019
+**Last Change:** June 2019

-**Last Version:** Version 8 is included in KDE Frameworks 5.58.0+ and is based on AppArmor 2.13.2.
+**Last Version:** Version 9 is included in KDE Frameworks 5.60.0+ and is based on AppArmor 2.13.3.

     This file is part of the KDE's KSyntaxHighlighting Framework.

 ## Description:

 Add syntax highlighting to KDE text editors (such as Kate, KWrite, KDevelop or any application that uses the KSyntaxHighlighting or KTextEditor Framework) for the **AppArmor Security Profiles**.

 The `apparmor.xml` file contains the definition of the syntax highlighting.
 If you want to test the highlighting, you can find a sample AppArmor profile in the `test` folder.

 For details on the syntax of AppArmor profiles, visit: